 • Arborio rice: I use Arborio, a short-grain variety.
 Feel free to use long-grain rice if you prefer the texture.
 Do not use jasmine or basmati as they are too aromatic and will distract from the flavor of the dish.

-• Spices: The characteristic of the warming spices is paramount to this dish.
-Ground cumin has a warm, aromatic quality and cinnamon adds a sweet-meets-savory note.
+• Spices: The warming spices are essential to this dish.
+Ground cumin has a warm, aromatic quality, and cinnamon adds a sweet-meets-savory note.
 Do not be tempted to reduce the amounts or omit either spice or the dish will be bland.
+Salt and pepper enhance the other flavors.

-• Pine nuts: Added for crunch and flavor.
-Be sure to use roasted pine nuts, as they have a toasty and nutty flavor and a sweet undertone.
+• Pine nuts: Use roasted pine nuts, as they have a toasty and nutty flavor and a sweet undertone.
 Do not add other nuts or substitute, as they will be too hard for the delicate onions and rice.

-• Fresh herbs: These stuffed vegetables would not be called Greek if it were not for the amount and the variety of herbs.
-In this instance the mint gives freshness and the parsley a savory flavor.
+• Fresh herbs: I wouldn’t dare call these stuffed onions Greek if it were not for the amount and the variety of herbs!
+Mint provides freshness, and parsley a savory flavor.

 • White vinegar: Gives any roast vegetable an added kick.
 The harsh acidity from the vinegar is completely cooked out, leaving a delicious savory yet sweet note, which is a great complement to the nuttiness and spices in this dish.